Raritan River Railroad: Operations

-Under CSAO, four former RRRR locations remain with active customers.
+Under CSAO, three former RRRR locations remain with active customers.
 Trains operate almost weekday daily from Browns Yard.

 CMC Steel in Sayreville is on the eastern end of the former Phoenix Spur and currently receives and ships steel shipments along with coke by-product from steel production.
 Ashland receives chemicals for manufacturing purposes at the old Hercules location.
 Bricks are delivered to Riverside Supply via a team track.
 While the lead is still connected, Riverside has not seen rail service since 2020.
+Ashland closed its Sayreville plant at the end of July 2025 as part of the company's streamlining initiatives.

 On the other side of the swing bridge, Mauser is the only company left in the East Brunswick Highview complex still receiving freight.
 The East Brunswick spur is no longer connected to the main line.
 Of almost a dozen spurs once in East Brunswick, only one currently receives freight.
 On the western end, Silverline Windows still receives cars of plastic pellets.
 Trains only run 1-3 times a week past the swing bridge to service Mauser and Silverline.